6 Perks Cruise Lines Offer Large Groups and Families

-Cruising with friends or extended family is an excellent way to catch up with loved ones.
-It’s also a great way to reap special perks, from free cabins to free drinks.
-If you’re traveling with a group, always ask the cruise line what extras or discounts you’re entitled to before booking, and double-check if the goodies are for each group member or for each cabin.
-Read on for some of the best freebies at sea:
+If you’re cruising with a group, always ask the cruise line what extras or discounts you’re entitled to before booking, and double-check if the goodies are for each group member, for each cabin, or just for the group leader.

-Most lines offers discounted fares for the third or fourth passenger in a cabin with two full-paying guests, whether they’re adults or children.
-A handful of cruise companies goes further, offering up to two children a free cruise when sharing a cabin with two full-fare adults, including MSC Cruises’ offer for kids 11 and under.
+Some lines offer discounted fares for the third or fourth passenger in a cabin with two full-paying guests, whether they’re adults or children.
+A handful of cruise lines go even further, offering up to two children a free cruise when sharing a cabin with two full-fare adults, including MSC Cruises’ offer for kids 11 and under.
 Crystal offers free passage to one child 17 years and under if sharing a cabin with two adults.
-Other lines — including Disney Cruise Line, Royal Caribbean International, Norwegian Cruise Line, and Carnival Cruise Lines — offer “kids sail free” promotions.
+Other lines — including Disney Cruise Line, Royal Caribbean International, Norwegian Cruise Line, and Carnival Cruise Line — occasionally offer special promotions for children.

-Shipboard credits — which can be used in the spa, shops, bars, and other venues onboard — are typical extras offered to groups.
+Shipboard credits — which can be used in the spa, shops, bars, and other venues onboard — are a typical extra offered to groups.
 For families with six full-fare-paying members, Crystal hands out $200 shipboard credits per person and also gives $500 credits toward a Crystal Private Adventure (high-end excursion valued at $2,500 or more).
 For bookings of five or more cabins, Costa will give each stateroom a $25 voucher, and Star Clippers doles out all-inclusive drinks packages.>

 Specialty dining and bottles of wine are free bonuses often given to groups.
 Holland America’s Family Reunion program kicks in when you book eight or more cabins: Each cruiser gets a free lunch in the Pinnacle Grill restaurant, and each cabin gets a $50 fountain soda card.
 If you book eight or more cabins with Norwegian, you get Groups Amenity dollars to redeem on things like bottles of wine, chocolate-covered strawberries, group photographs, and spa credits.
-Each cabin can pop a bottle of sparkling wine with groups of 15 or more on Costa.
+On Costa, each cabin can pop a bottle of sparkling wine with groups of 15 or more.